Berlin, New Hampshire

-Berlin (/ˈbɜːrlᵻn/ BUR-lin) is a city along the Androscoggin River in Coös County in northern New Hampshire, United States.
-It is the northernmost city in New Hampshire.
+Berlin (/ˈbɜːrlᵻn/ BUR-lin) is the only city in Coös County, New Hampshire, United States.
+Located along the Androscoggin River, it is the northernmost city in New Hampshire.
 The population was 9,425 at the 2020 census, down from 10,051 at the 2010 census.

 It includes the village of Cascade in the south part of the city.
 Located in New Hampshire's Great North Woods Region or "North Country", Berlin sits at the edge of the White Mountains, and the city's boundaries extend into the White Mountain National Forest.
 Berlin is home to the Berlin and Coos County Historical Society's Moffett House Museum & Genealogy Center, Service Credit Union Heritage Park, the Berlin Fish Hatchery, and the White Mountains Community College, member of the Community College System of New Hampshire.

-Berlin is the principal city of the Berlin Micropolitan Statistical Area, which includes all of Coos County, New Hampshire and Essex County, Vermont.
+Berlin is the principal city of the Berlin Micropolitan Statistical Area, which includes all of Coös County, New Hampshire, and Essex County, Vermont.
 Because Quebec is less than 60 mi away, Berlin has many people of French Canadian descent in its population.
 Around 65% of its residents speak a variant of New England French, which is known locally as "Berlin French".

 The pronunciation of Berlin was changed to BUR-lin, instead of Ber-LIN (as in Berlin, Germany), during World War I as a patriotic stand against Germany.